SMRUCC/GCModeller/manual/CLI_tools/localblast.md

 ```bash
 /all <term_string>
 ```
-<h3 id="blast"> 57. blast</h3>
+<h3 id="blast"> 61. blast</h3>

 In order to draw as venn diagram for a specific set of genome and study the diferrence and consists between these genomes, you should do the blast operation from the protein amino aciad sequence first.
-The blastp operation can be performenced by the blast+ program which you can download from the NCBI website, this command is a interop service for the NCBI blast program£¬ you should install the blast+ program at first.
+The blastp operation can be performenced by the blast+ program which you can download from the NCBI website, this command is a interop service for the NCBI blast program, you should install the blast+ program at first.
 **Prototype**: ``NCBI.localblast.CLI::Int32 BLASTA(args As Microsoft.VisualBasic.CommandLine.CommandLine)``

 ###### Usage